abbiepopa/BSDS100/README.md

 ### Schedule

-Overall, this course will be split into two main parts: (1) learning the basics of how to code in R and (2) performing data analysis on real case studies and examples using data science techniques in R.
+I will do my best to keep this schedule accurate and up to date.
+However, I reserve the right to change it as I deem necessary.
+Usually this will be due to the amount of material we are able to cover in class.

 **Introduction**